 This proposal is a request for financial support for an additional 12 months of biological catch, effort, and bycatch sampling by the Black Sea Bass Research Fleet, which was successfully piloted in 2016 with support from ACCSP and has been in continuous operation since.
-Since the first year of funding provided by the ACCSP, the Research Fleet has sampled 29,741 black sea bass from 1,949 locations throughout the inshore and offshore fishing grounds of southern New England and the Mid-Atlantic.
-The Research Fleet will continue data collection through July 31, 2022 (Year 5 of funding from ACCSP).
-All biosamples data collected by this project during previous years of funding have been communicated to and accepted by ACCSP biannually.
-The project team will continue to deliver data to ACCSP in this manner throughout Year 5 of funding, and the proposed project will allow for the continued delivery of black sea bass biosamples data to ACCSP at six-month intervals through July 31, 2023.
+From 2016 through April 30, 2023, the Research Fleet has sampled 53,109 black sea bass from 2,866 locations throughout southern New England and the Mid-Atlantic.
+The Research Fleet will continue data collection through July 31, 2024 (Year 7 of funding from ACCSP).
+All biosamples data collected by this project during previous years of funding have been communicated to and accepted by ACCSP bi-annually.
+This data is being utilized in the current Black sea bass stock assessment with direction for expanded use expected to be provided by stock assessment scientists.
+The project team will continue to deliver data to ACCSP in this manner throughout Year 7 of funding, and the proposed project will allow for the continued collection and communication of black sea bass data through July 31, 2025.

 The goal of the proposed project is to continue the Research Fleet's sampling efforts to develop a year-round, long-term time series of black sea bass (Centropristis striata) catch, bycatch, and biological data for five different gear types (trawl, lobster/crab pot, fish pot, gillnet, rod and reel) throughout the Southern New England (SNE) region and reaching into the Mid-Atlantic (MAB) region.
-The continuation of this project is critical to the evolution of black sea bass assessment and management efforts by the Atlantic States Marine Fisheries Commission, Mid-Atlantic Fisheries Management Council, Northeast Fisheries Science Center, and Atlantic Coastal Cooperative Statistics Program as the Black Sea Bass Research Fleet produces spatially and seasonally distinct catch data for numerous commercial and recreational gear, which is currently lacking for this species.
+The continuation of this project is critical to the evolution of black sea bass assessment and management efforts by the Atlantic States Marine Fisheries Commission, Mid-Atlantic Fisheries Management Council, Northeast Fisheries Science Center, and Atlantic Coastal Cooperative Statistics Program as the Black Sea Bass Research Fleet produces spatially and seasonally distinct catch data for numerous commercial and recreational gear types, which is currently lacking for this species.